 One of my absolute favorite Andalucia beach towns is Granada’s energetic Salobreña.
 Sitting on a hilltop together with the medieval castle, the white houses spill elegantly down the hill towards the beach.

 The upper part of the town possesses the perfect Andalusian white village vibe with colorful flowers cascading from potplants decorating the narrow alleyways, cute bars and restaurants with tables spread out on the cobblestones squares, and spectacular coastal views.

 The beach is jam-packed with beach bars and restaurants, loud youth cliff jumping from the iconic rock, and families snorkeling and building sand castles.

 If you’re looking for the best southern Spain coastal towns that have it all, Salobreña is likely on top of the list.
 This is also one of the best day trips from Granada at the same time as it’s easily one of the most picturesque villages near Malaga with only an hour’s drive.

 No list of best beach towns in Andalucia, Spain is complete without a mention of Malaga’s pearl Nerja.
 Situated close to the Granada coast it boasts the clearest waters in Malaga province and is a mecca for scuba divers.
 There are plenty of things to do in Nerja.

-Nerja is among the most visited towns in costa del Sol also the perfect place to rent a kayak or a paddleboard as you can explore the crystal clear water along the rugged Maro coast where you’ll witness secluded beaches and even a waterfall cascading straight into the sea.
+Nerja is among the most visited towns in costa del Sol also the perfect place to rent a paddleboard or go on a kayak tour from Nerja to explore the crystal clear water along the rugged Maro coast where you’ll witness secluded beaches and even a waterfall cascading straight into the sea.

 Make sure you take a day trip to Nerja Caves and the enchanting white village of Frigiliana that overlooks the coast.